Michigan EV Landscape

 As a longtime leader in the automotive and mobility industry, Michigan has a century of knowledge, experience, and innovation to help lead the industry’s continued evolution.
 To secure its status as a global leader in the future of mobility and electrification, Michigan companies and institutions are committing to private and public partnerships to invest in the EV landscape’s ongoing development.

-Ranking #1 among selected states with over 20% of announced U.S. investments
+Ranking #1 among selected states with over 14% of all announced U.S. investments

 Ranks #1 with double the deployments of the next state